 Evaporative Cooler Electric Energy [J]

 These output variables report the electric power and electric energy required to operate the water pump.

+Evaporative Cooler Stage Effectiveness []

+The cooler stage efficiency is defined as the temperature change of the supply air divided by the difference between the outdoor dry-bulb and wet-bulb temperatures, including the effect of the reduction in the primary air flow rate in other words, it is a measure of the approach to the entering air wet-bulb temperature.

 Evaporative Cooler Water Volume [m3]